Startup Austria

 FFG + EU funding.
 Horizon Europe and other EU programs can be layered with FFG funding for the Austrian portion of international projects.
 This is more relevant for later-stage startups with cross-border R&D activities.

 The combined funding approach can cover a significant portion of your startup’s early costs without dilution.
-I have seen Startup Burgenland participants successfully combine three to four funding sources to cover their first twelve to eighteen months of operation.
+I've seen Startup Burgenland participants successfully combine three to four funding sources to cover their first twelve to eighteen months of operation.

 The Timeline Reality